fusonic/phantomshot/README.md

 PhantomShot is a simple JavaScript library that enables you to take predefined screenshots from web pages using the headless WebKit PhantomJS.
 Viewports and screenshot URLs are defined in a configuration file.

+### Features

 * Shoot multiple screenshots in a row
 * Define custom viewport sizes and device pixel ratios
 * Take screenshots of pages that require login
 * Only save portions of the screen (clipping)

+### Use cases

+Keep screenshots up to date in documentation content, user manuals or on your product website.

 __This is a very, very early working prototype.
 Do not expect too much in terms of error handling or code quality.__